Statistical Inference for Covariate-Adaptive Randomization Procedures: Numerical Studies

 W2: $\mathbb{E} [Y_i]=\mu_1T_i+\mu_2(1-T_i)+\sum_{j=1}^{2}\beta_j x_{i,j}$.

 W3: $\mathbb{E} [Y_i]=\mu_1T_i+\mu_2(1-T_i)+\sum_{j=3}^{6}\beta_j x_{i,j}$.

 W4: $\mathbb{E} [Y_i]=\mu_1T_i+\mu_2(1-T_i)+\sum_{j=1}^{6}\beta_j x_{i,j}$.

-Note that the first model is equivalent to the two sample t test and the last working model is the same as the underlying model.
-We simulate data according to \eqref{eq:simu_true_model} with $\mu_1=\mu_2=0$ and sample size $n=500$ and obtain the type I errors of the traditional tests.
-The results are shown in Table \ref{tab:conservative_size}.
-As we can see, under CR, all working models provide correct type I errors.
-However, under RR, $D_A$-BCD, and PSR, W1 W2, and W3 generate conservative type I errors below 5\%, with PSR being the most conservative.
-This shows that the covariate-adjusted randomization leads to conservative results for traditional tests for the treatment effect.
-The more balanced covariates the randomization procedures provide, the more conservative the tests become.
-We further simulate data using $\mu_1=0$ and $\mu_2=0.3$ and obtain the power of the traditional tests and presented them in Table \ref{tab:conservative_power}.
-As we can see, since the type I errors are conservative, the powers of RR, $D_A$-BCD and PSR are also affected.
+Note that the first working model is equivalent to the two-sample t-test, and the last working model is the same as the underlying model.
+We simulate data according to \eqref{eq:simu_true_model} with $\mu_1-\mu_2=0$ and $\mu_1-\mu_2=0.3$, respectively, to obtain the type I errors and powers of the traditional tests; the sample size is $n=500$.
+The results are shown in the column ``Traditional test'' in Table \ref{tab:trt_effect}.
+Under CR, all working models provide correct type I errors.
+However, under RR, $D_A$-BCD, and PSR, W1, W2, and W3 generate conservative type I errors below 5\%, with PSR being the most conservative.
+These results show that CAR leads to conservative results for traditional tests of treatment effect.
+The more balanced covariates provided by the randomization procedures, the more conservative the tests become.
+As the type I errors are conservative, the powers of RR, $D_A$-BCD, and PSR are also affected.

-Since we know the true data generating process, we could obtain the true critical values for each scenario to make sure the type I errors are at 5\%.
-Using the true critical values, we can obtain the true power of the tests using the same setting.
-We present these powers in Table \ref{tab:true_power}.
-The powers are much higher than the ones reported in Table \ref{tab:conservative_power}.
-The powers from PSR are the highest among all randomization procedures because it can balance the covariate the best.
-These results are consistent with Table \ref{tab:summary}.

-From the simulation above, we understand that PSR, $D_A$-BCD, and RR generate more balanced covariates than CR, therefore, are able to provide more powerful tests, subject to the availability of the correct critical values or p-values.
-Note that, in practice, we may not know the true data generating process and need to estimate the critical values and p-values.